Maja Van Der Velden

 I have implemented fieldwork in Canada (teenage patients and privacy), Ghana (repair and recycling), India (digitalisation of local health knowledge of traditional healers), Kenya (global knowledge sharing in a Masai community), Netherlands (repair), Norway (health tech for teenage patients, sustainable business models), and the Middle East (gender, human rights).
 In terms of research leadership at the University of Oslo, I am at the moment active as:

-- Deputy leader of Futuring Nordics, a UiO:Nordic-financed project, focusing on the transition towards sustainable business models of Nordic companies (2019-2022).
+- Deputy leader of Futuring Nordics, a UiO:Nordic-financed project, in the form of a thematic research group, focusing on the transition towards sustainable business models of Nordic companies (2019-2022).
 My research focus is repair and sustainable business models.

-- Leader of Circular Energy, a UiO:Energy-financed project, focusing on the role of digital product design, maintenance, and repair in energy conservation (2021-2023)
+- Leader of Circular Energy, a UiO:Energy-financed project, in the form of a thematic research group, focusing on the role of design, maintenance, and repair in energy conservation in digitalisation technologies (2021-2023)

 - Work package leader in Sustainable Market Actors for Responsible Trade (SMART), an Horizon2020-financed project, in which we investigated the social and environmental sustainability in the lifecycle of mobile phones and other electronics, looked at the resistance to regulation in the global value chains of electronics, and proposed policy reform proposals for products.
 I implemented research in Norway, Ghana, and the Netherlands.